SolaceProducts/solace-spring-cloud/README.md

 An umbrella project containing all Solace projects for Spring Cloud.

+For information about Solace Projects that are only for Spring Boot, please visit the [Solace Spring Boot](//github.com/SolaceProducts/solace-spring-boot) project.

 ## Table of contents
 * [Repository Contents](#repository-contents)
 * [Building Locally](#building-locally)